46,000 Amazing Place Names

 PlaceNames.me does not depend on advertising and it is not essential.

-However if business owners do wish to partake it is really simple great value advertising and also open to clubs and organizations.
+It is really simple great value advertising and also open to clubs and organizations.

-Business owners, whether Sole Traders or Limited Companies of any type of business are welcome to feature their company.
+Business owners, whether Sole Traders or Limited Companies of any type of business are welcome to feature their company at a one time low nominal cost.

-This includes a direct link to their website at a one time low nominal cost.
+This includes a direct link to their website.

 Charitable clubs are free of charge.

-Why Allow Businesses?
+Why Allow Business Advertising?

 Small Medium Enterprise (SME) Businesses and the entrepreneurs that run these businesses are important to the UK economy and the people they employ.
 Hence why PlaceNames.me are happy to feature your business or the business you work for.